laureat/PowerBI-projects/workouts/2022-wk3/README.md

 DIVIDE(_end -_start,_start)_
 ```

-2) I neede to turn off the Date/Time Intelligence option in the options settings for the graph to work
+2) I needed to turn off the Date/Time Intelligence option in the options settings for the graph to work

 You may find the input data [here](https://data.world/missdataviz/wow22w3-stocks-jan22/)